 A new Cheruvu or lake called Natya Pushkarni is being developed next to the temple.
 It would have a statue of Siddhendra Yogi in the middle.

-There are many other temples in the vicinity of Kuchipudi.
+There are many other temples in the vicinity of the village.
 Hopefully, there would be a next time to explore it.

-- Nearest airport and rail head are also at Vijaywada.
+- Nearest airport and railhead are also at Vijayawada.

 - We ate the simple vegetarian meal at the institute.
-They should be able to provide you meals with prior notice.
-Walk around the village and feel it.
+They should be able to provide you with meals with prior notice.

 - Walk around the village and feel it.

-Recommend you read following travel blog on places to visit in Andhra Pradesh.
+Recommend you read the following travel blog on places to visit in Andhra Pradesh.